YYYIKES/DeepMind-12D-Randomizer/README.md

 **!!
 Use this at your own risk.
 I'm not a real coder.
 I'm just some guy !!**

-#### Requirements
+#### Requirements:
 - SendMIDI command line tool
 - I think that's it

-#### Usage
+#### Usage:
 - Check the midi device name for the DeepMind in your OS.
 On mac it defaults to "Deepmind 12D".
-If you've renamed yours, update line 59 with your one.
+If you've renamed yours, update line 72 with your one.
 - Double-clicking the .sh will run a full randomization.*
 - Alternatively, open Terminal and cd into the directory where you saved the script (eg. `cd /path/to/script/location`), then run `./DM12D-Randomizer.sh`.
 This will randomize all parameters in every section.* To randomize specific sections, use any or multiple of the following arguments:
   - -o = Oscillators